Rosford Street Reserve: History

+George Street ran through what is now Rosford Street Reserve up until the 1950s.
+John Street became Eyre Street in the 1980s, after the park was opened.
+Dublin Street headed north through the reserve, where it joined Gipps Road.
+Today, Dublin Street's northern end is cut by the park.

 Geography

 The reserve is fairly flat and is situated in Rosford Street, its namesake, in the northern periphery of Smithfield, with Dublin Street partially intersecting through it, Hassal Street being on the western end, Gipps Road to northwest and Rhondda Street being on the park's southeast entrance.
 The reserve straddles Prospect Creek, which creates the border between Fairfield City and Cumberland Council.
+Rhondda Street Reserve is mostly open grass field with a walking track that crosses over Prospect Creek.

 The surrounding area is residential to the south and industrial to the north.
-The Reserve adjoins Long Street Park to the east and Gipps Road Sporting Complex to the west, which are situated in the Cumberland Council section of Smithfield.
+The Reserve adjoins Long Street Park to the east in the Cumberland Council section of Smithfield, and Gipps Road Sporting Complex to the north-west in Greystanes (via an underpass).

 Ecology

 Prior to European settlement, the Reserve featured an open forest, woodland and riparian communities.
-The Reserve contains a riparian forest to the north, a remnant of the Cumberland Plain Woodlands, with Prospect Creek winding through it.
+The Reserve, however, still contains an undisturbed, remnant riparian forest to the north that is part of the endangered Coastal Swamp Oak Forest community, with Prospect Creek winding through it.

 The vegetation that surrounds the reserve's creekline is within the riparian zone and is dominated by Eucalyptus amplifolia, Eucalyptus moluccana, Eucalyptus baueriana, Eucalyptus fibrosa, Eucalyptus teriticornis, angophora floribunda and Casuarina glauca, which grow 10 to 20 meters, with an understorey of Acacia parramattensis, Bursaria spinosa, Daviesia ulicifolia, Exocarpos cupressiformis, Dillwynia, Indigofera australis and over ten native grass species.
 Introduced species in the riparian woodland include Passiflora suberosa, Solanum mauritianum, Lantana camara, Senna pendula and Cardiospermum halicacabum, among other species.

 The fauna includes Australian birds, such as the Australian raven, Australian magpie and the galah.
 The bell miner is found deep within the wooded areas of the park and seems to be restricted to those regions.
 Soils in the Reserve include podsols and alluvial soils.